- Reward and benefits

 If you feel your application has not been treated in accordance with the Recruitment Principles and you wish to make a complaint, you should contact Gail Young (email@example.com) or care of HR, Silvan House, 231 Corstorphine Road, Edinburgh, EH12 7AT) in the first instance.
 If you are not satisfied with the response you receive, you can contact the Office of the Civil Service Commission.

-HR management procedures, structures and conditions of service are common to the FC as a whole.
+HR management procedures, structures and conditions of service are common to the Forestry Commission as a whole.

-If you are looking for a rewarding and worthwhile career, and feel you have the necessary enthusiasm and skills, please visit our Current Vacancies page.
+Looking for a rewarding and worthwhile career, and feel you have the necessary enthusiasm and skills - see our Current Vacancies